Oak Tutorial

 so

-Once a statement is accepted, it goes into something called the context.
-The command so uses the current context to prove its accompanying statement.
+Once a statement is accepted, it goes into something called the buffer.
+The command so uses the current buffer to prove its accompanying statement.
 Try the following:

 axiom every man is mortal